 Our new project’s goal is to capture 2.4 million tons of CO2 over its lifetime.
 It also puts local communities at the heart of its work.

 But there is a flip side to all that: Tanzania is under threat.
-Best known for its wildlife, the country is facing a growing number of environmental crises in the last few decades.
-Lost habitats as well as rapid desertification have increased, with severe consequences not only for the biodiversity but also the health and livelihoods of farming communities in the country.
-Can you imagine that only between 1990 and 2010, Tanzania lost almost 20% of its forests, turning landscapes of towering trees into degraded grassland?
+The country has been facing a growing number of environmental crises in the last few decades.
+Deforestation and desertification have accelerated and expanded, with severe consequences not only for local biodiversity, but also for the health and livelihoods of farming communities.
+Can you imagine that only between 1990 and 2010, Tanzania lost almost 20% of its forests, with landscapes covered in towering trees turning into degraded grassland?

 Say 👋 to our Tanzania Reforestation Project

 We’re thrilled to present our new tree planting partnership in the southern highlands of Tanzania.
 It transforms degraded grasslands into widespread forests, provides employment opportunities in poor rural areas, and promotes community development projects.

 So far, the project has already planted 6.9 millions trees, and with the help of carbon offsetters like you, it plans to capture 2.4 million tons of CO2 over its lifetime.
 The reforestation of these territories protects the habitat of multiple animal and plant species and drastically reduces fire risk.
 Plus, 46% of this area is fully dedicated to conservation to preserve threatened and endangered tree species and educate locals on the importance of conservation efforts.

 The amazing environmental impact created by this project naturally generates added social value for the local community, too: The Tanzania Reforestation Project supports more than 1,000 families spread over 4 villages, provides income for over 340 people, and supplies the wider region with sustainable building materials.
 It also involves traditionally marginalized people, such as youth and women, and promotes training and education to local workers.